 Because drug tests are essentially scientific in nature, there can be a lot of jargon associated with the results that they put forward.
 Whether you are the subject of a drug test or the person administering the test, it can be very useful to have a very firm understanding of what some of the most used terms in the process mean.
-Some businesses now give drug tests to their staff sporadically, maybe if those employees need to run complicated machinery like a pin mixer.
+Some businesses now give drug tests to their staff sporadically, maybe if those employees need to run a complicated service like flood remediation for example.
 In this article, we will explore the meaning of the term "metabolized traces".

 Metabolism is a constant within the body of any living creature, animal or plant.
 It refers to the most basic functions of bodies such as respiration, digestion, growth, and movement.
 More specifically, metabolism is the process by which elements taken into the body are used to perform these functions.